memri/pyintegrators/README.md

 `pip install -e integrators`

+`nbdev_install_git_hooks`

+This last command clears your notebooks of unnecessary metadata

 ## How to develop with nbdev

 The [nbdev website](https://github.com/fastai/nbdev) obviously contains great docs that will help you understand how to develop with it.
 If you don't want to read that, the most important things to get you started are: